Can I Sue My Employer For False Promises?

 If an employee experiences a broken promise in the workplace after they signed an employment contract and the employer intentionally made false promises to secure their at will employment, the employee may want to speak with an employment lawyer to review their legal options.

-Lawyers for Justice, PC is a California statewide law firm that helps California workers seek justice.
+Lawyers for Justice, PC is a California statewide employment law firm that helps California workers seek justice.
 The firm has recovered over $1 million for workers and has took on – and won – cases against some of the country’s largest Fortune 500 corporations.
 Call (818) JUSTICE for a FREE consultation today.

 Your Job Isn’t What The Employer Promised: Is That Illegal? – FAQ